bahadirsofuoglu/List-creator/README.md

 # List-creator
-This project like to-do list.
+This project is like to-do list.
 Work with MongoDb.
 You can do all CRUD operations